 - Optional gratuities to the leader, guides and local staff.

-- Transport from Athens or other towns to/from Litochoro.
+- Transfer from Athens or other towns to/from Litochoro.

-Please try to travel as light as possible; remember that you must carry everything you bring on all the days’ walk.
+Please try to travel as light as possible; keep in mind that you must carry everything you bring during the whole hike.

-* Large, comfortable rucksack (65-85 liters) with padded straps and waist belt, internal frame preferred; waterproof liner recommended keeping clothing, etc. dry inside.
+* Large, comfortable backpack (65-85 liters) with padded straps and waist belt, internal frame preferred; waterproof liner recommended keeping clothing, etc. dry inside.

 * Sturdy, worn in trekking shoes.